gregoil/rotest/docs/intro/basic_usage.rst

   address, or a DNS of the server.
 For now, both the client and server are running on the same machine., but it doesn't have to be that way.
-* The `api_base_url` key is the end-point url of the rotest urls file, it must be configured for the resource manager to work - default is "rotest/api/".
+* The `api_base_url` key is the end-point url of the rotest urls file, it must be configured for the resource management  to work - default is "rotest/api/".
 * The `django_settings` key is directing to the settings of the Django app, that defines all relevant Django configuration (DB configuration, installed Django applications, and so on).